Skysurfer65/Login_CRUD_Selenium_UITest/README.md

 - ChromeDriver

 Passing a WebDriver as a parameter into different function makes it possible to expand tests to numerous of web browsers.
 Login_CRUD has been developed for Microsoft Edge.

+# Instructions
+**Run main function and watch the spectacle.** I've slowed down the interaction with Thread.sleep() just to be able to follow events.
+These could be removed.

+Make sure to set paths to your local msedgedriver.exe and chromedriver.exe, these has to be downloaded from Microsoft and google.

+Also make sure to have correct path to Login_CRUD, **index.html**